MojosBeans100/un-petit-jeu-francais/README.md

 ### Fonts

-The website largely uses IBM Plex Sans, with some headers as Roboto, and sans-serif as a back-up font.
+The website largely uses IBM Plex Sans, with the main front page header in a custom French-looking font called Peignot, and sans-serif as a back-up font.

 ### Colours

-The colour scheme for each page is kept consistent and chosen to complement the background image, but does vary throughout the website to keep the user engaged.
-Because of this variation, other features such as the navigation bar are kept consistent, to ensure the user they are on the same website.
-The main colours used are:

-* Homepage: black, greys, whites
-* Facilities: light creams and greens: rgb(34, 71, 27)
-* Classes: pastel, natural pinks and creams: rgb(77, 31, 3), rgb(41, 41, 43), rgb(158, 158, 158)
-* Membership: steely blues, greys and black: rgb(56, 56, 56), rgb(158, 158, 158), rgb(58, 57, 57)
-* About Us: black and white, some grey: rgb(65, 70, 94), rgb(224, 216, 210)
+The colour scheme is kept to blacks and whites during the actual game, in order to be non-distracting to the user.
+The front page of the website is designed to look like a French road/street sign.

 ### Images

-Most images are from Pexels (see Credits)
+The only image used in the website is the background image of Paris, and is credited in the [Credits section](#credits).

 [Back to Table of contents](#table-of-contents)